Detroit cadaver dealer's fate up to a jury

-DETROIT (WXYZ) - Arthur Rathburn will find out next week if he’s going to prison for up to 20 years.
+DETROIT - A Detroit cadaver dealer, is accused of deliberately buying diseased human bodies with HIV and Hepatitis and selling them to doctors and dentists who thought they were clean.

-As a Detroit cadaver dealer, he’s accused of deliberately buying diseased human bodies with HIV and Hepatitis and selling them to doctors and dentists who thought they were clean.
+Jurors will decide next if the dealer, Arthur Rathburn, is guilty of wire fraud, false statements to investigators and transportation of hazardous materials.
+He faces a maximum prison sentence of 20 years.

-Prosecutors told jurors in closing arguments, Rathburn bought diseased remains “no one else wanted that he flipped for money.”
+Prosecutors told jurors in closing arguments that Rathburn bought diseased remains “no one else wanted that he flipped for money.”

-The defense told the jury this is not a criminal case but a contractual civil case and they were urged not to decide this on emotion.
+The defense told the jury this is not a criminal case, but a contractual civil case.
+They urged jurrors not to decide the case on emotion.

-Prosecutors said Rathburn’s shabby warehouse on the east side was “filthy, nasty and disgusting.”
+Prosecutors claimed Rathburn’s shabby warehouse on Detroit's was “filthy, nasty and disgusting.”

-During the three week trial jurors were shown pictures similar to ones obtained by the 7 Investigators from sources that showed body parts in beer coolers and a picture of the cutting room where bodies were dismembered.
+During the three-week trial jurors were shown pictures that showed body parts in beer coolers and a picture of the cutting room where bodies were dismembered.

-Prosecutors told jurors that bodies were stockpiled, frozen together, mixed with food, mixed with dead animals, along with pools of blood and piles of insects.
+Prosecutors told jurors that bodies were stockpiled, frozen together, mixed with food, mixed with dead animals.
+The warehouse also contained pools of blood and piles of insects.

-Rathburn is charged with Wire Fraud, False Statements to Investigators and Transportation of Hazardous Materials, 20 years in prison if convicted.
-He turned down a plea deal before trial that would have been 5 years in prison.
+Rathburn turned down a plea deal before trial that would have been five years in prison.

-The defense told the jury Rathburn ran a legitimate, lawful and necessary business and he did not have to testify in his own defense.
-The defense also cautioned jurors not to base their verdict on emotion and on a mental picture of a filthy warehouse with Rathburn wearing a white lab coat spattered in blood using a chain saw to hack up people.
+The defense told the jury that Rathburn ran a legitimate, lawful and necessary business and he did not have to testify in his own defense.
+The defense also cautioned jurors not to base their verdict on a mental picture — one of a filthy warehouse, chain saws and white lab coats splatted with blood.

 Jurors will begin deliberations on Monday.